satoru-hara/03_NSW/SOHU_Field_Definition_Report.md

 ## 11. Conclusion: The Birth of the SOHU Field

-SOHU — Structural Operating Systems for Human Understanding — marks the emergence of a new academic field dedicated to the structural OS layer for human understanding.
+SOHU — Structural OS for Human Understanding — marks the emergence of a new academic field dedicated to the structural OS layer for human understanding.

 With HNS as its core OS and Semantic OS and Civilization Framework as its extended layers, SOHU establishes a unified structural foundation for understanding humans, societies, and civilizations.
 The coordinate systems of HNS-36, HNS-144, and HNS-864 provide the formal architecture through which this understanding becomes operable — by both human researchers and AI systems.